 Bank of America is the second largest bank in the U.S. after JPMorgan Chase.
 It has a good credit card rewards program (see Bank of America Travel Rewards Card Pays 2.625% on Everything).
-However, some parts of its online banking interface can be a little tricky to figure out.
-Here’s a walkthrough on how to link another account for ACH push out of Bank of America.
+However, some parts of its online banking interface are tricky to figure out.
+The way to set up auto pay on Bank of America credit cards is the most convoluted I have seen.
+Adding an external account for ACH push out of Bank of America isn’t as bad but it isn’t straightforward either.
+Here’s a walkthrough.

 Enroll in Secured Transfer